sonusainiopsera/newProject/README.md

-// added one comment sonu saini Rajasthan
+// added one comment sonu saini Rajasthan india
 # npm-artifactory-demo

 A simple NPM package to demonstrate building and publishing to Artifactory.